1970–71 Australian region cyclone season: Tropical Cyclone Polly

 Polly formed in the Indian Ocean west of the Keeling Islands and existed from 20 to 29 January.

 Tropical Cyclone Rita

 Rita existed from 23 to 30 January 1971 passed over Exmouth, Western Australia with flood damage only.

-Severe Tropical Cyclone Sophie
+Severe Tropical Cyclone Sheila-Sophie

-Sophie, 29 January to 6 February 1971 crossed the coast near Roebourne, Western Australia, while doing some damage.
+Sheila-Sophie, 29 January to 6 February 1971 crossed the coast near Roebourne, Western Australia, while doing some damage.